-3513\ INTRODUCTION TO SOCIAL WELFARE AND HUMAN SERVICES,
+3513 INTRODUCTION TO SOCIAL WELFARE AND HUMAN SERVICES, 3 hours credit

 An introduction to the Social Welfare institution and the purposes, concepts, methods, and theories used in the delivery of Human Services.
 Lecture 3 hours.
 Prerequisites: SOCI 1113 and 2023.